 Elisha saw beyond the political, nationalistic, and religious labels of who were the good guys and who were the bad guys.
 He saw things from a higher perspective.
 He treated these “enemy soldiers” with some degree of love.
 This kind of vision was completely spiritual.

-What can you take from this story and apply to your own life?
+What can you and I take from this story and apply to our own lives?

 Watch out for false prophets!